 “You need to go check on him.
 You’re closer.
 You always have been.”

-“Diane, I don’t want to see him.”
-Sarah’s free hand wavered over her stomach, then grabbed one of her shirt buttons and started twisting it.
+“Diane.”
+Sarah’s free hand wavered over her stomach, then found one of her shirt buttons and twisted it.

 “You know what?
-I tried to be nice.
 I’ve tried to be a good sister.
 And he’s tried too.
-He was good when we were living with him.”
+He was good when we were there.”

 “Look, I—” The button pulled away from the fabric and thread, then fell to the floor soundlessly.

-Twenty past three.
 Sarah checked the locks one last time, then walked up the gravel driveway.
 The entrance looked more grimy and dim the closer she got to it.
-With one foot on the stoop, she knocked twice on the door, then wiped her wet hand on her pant leg.
+With one foot on the stoop, she knocked twice on the door, then wiped her hand on her pant leg.

 There was no response from within.
-She could hear nothing but the breeze rippling through the creaking forest.
+She could hear nothing but the breeze rippling through the swaying woods.

-“Hello?” she called out, sliding in through the gap.
-Somehow it was even colder inside.
-She remembered very little of the interior from when she and Diane had lived here for just a few months when she was 10, but what she did recall was light — both from the sun and in the wood itself.
-Hardwood floors pale as butter, big windows that were never curtained and usually open, and soft, warm yellow lighting in every room.
+“Hello?” she called out as she slid in through the open door.
+Somehow, it was even colder inside.
+She remembered very little of the interior from when she and Diane had lived here, but what she did recall was light—both from the sun and in the wood itself.
+Hardwood floors pale as butter, great wide windows that were never curtained, and soft, warm lighting in every room.

 All that light was gone.
-Where before the wood floors had gone bare, now they were covered in dark brown carpeting that ran down the hall to the kitchen and up the stairs to the two rooms on the second floor.
-There were bookcases on either side of the hall stuffed full of old pulps and paperbacks, and shelves loaded with taped-up cardboard boxes that restricted the hall to single file.
+Where before the wood floors had gone bare, now they were covered in dark brown carpeting that ran down the hall to the kitchen and up the stairs.
+There were bookcases on either side of the hall stuffed full of yellowed Louis L’Amour novels, and shelves loaded with taped-up cardboard boxes that restricted the hall to single file.

 Sarah turned and glanced back at the door.
 It would need to be closed, but she would do that on the way out, not while she was inside the house.

-She could see a bit of light from the kitchen, and she made her way down the hall toward it.
-There was little in the way of scents in the house — dampness and coldness combined to imbue the walls with a faint mildew, but overall the place seemed sanitary, though not clean by any means.
-The front door couldn’t have been left open for more than a few hours.
+She could see a glimmer from the kitchen, and she made her way toward it.
+There was little in the way of scents in the house—the damp and cold combined to imbue the walls with a faint musk of mildew, but overall the place seemed sanitary, though not clean by any means.
+The front door couldn’t have been open for more than a couple hours.

-The kitchen was only slightly less dim than the rest of the house, when she actually got to it.
-There was a bigger window on the back wall, but it was covered in white blemishes and blotches, and shadowed by the trees out back.
-The beige kitchen table was relatively bare, only taken up by an empty ceramic vase and a wrinkled newspaper with part of the front page torn off.
-Sitting crunched down in a chair next to it, yellowed eyes focussed direct but placid at her, was her biological father.
+The kitchen was only slightly less dim than the rest of the house.
+There was a large bay window on the back wall, but white blemishes marred the glass.
+All she could see through it was more forest, thin young fir trunks packed thick as timber companies were wont to plant.
+The beige Formica table was relatively bare, only taken up by an empty red ceramic vase and a wrinkled newspaper with part of the front page torn off.
+Sitting crunched down in a chair next to it, yellowed eyes focused direct but placid at her, was her biological father.

-At 73, Douglas had begun to crumple, perhaps prematurely, around his edges.
+At 63, he had begun to crumple, perhaps prematurely, around his edges.
 His skin had softened to a pale pink pallor, and his face had become dominated by three black moles on his chin, cheek and forehead.
-He was wearing a thick off-white sweater and faded jeans covered in dirt and grass stains.
+He was wearing a thick sweater of indeterminate colour and a pair of faded Levi’s covered in dirt and grass stains.

 Sarah was the first to break eye contact.
 “Hello, Douglas.”
-She looked around at the rest of the kitchen, pausing over the old, buzzing fridge, and the stove with its elements covered in burnt-on charr.
+She looked around at the rest of the kitchen, pausing over the old, buzzing fridge, and the stove with its burner trays coated in burnt-on charr.

 “Sarah.
 Why did, why didn’t you knock?”
-He looked back down at the table, and moved his hands to his knees, leaving a saturated silhouette on the paper.
-Slowly he rose, and took a step toward her.
-She moved one foot back and shifted her weight onto it, but all he did was pat her on the shoulder before stumping past her to the adjoining sitting room.
+He looked back down at the table, then gripped his knees, leaving a saturated handprint on the newspaper.
+Slowly, he rose, and took a step toward her.
+She responded by leaning away from him, her back pressed to the counter, but all he did was pat her on the shoulder before stumping past her to the adjoining sitting room.